-When I was in seventh grade or so I became a reader.
-That doesn't mean I didn't read it before seventh grade, just that I didn't read for the sole pleasure of it or to learn something I wanted to from it.
+When I was in seventh grade or so, I became a reader.
+That doesn't mean I didn't read before seventh grade, just that I didn't read for the sole pleasure of reading or to learn something I wanted to from it.
 Seventh grade was when I discovered The Outsiders by SE Hinton.
 It was one of the first books I could ever really relate to and one of the first that gave me a point of view that was different than my own but similar enough that I could identify with.
 From there I went on to the book's sequel, That Was Then, This Is Now, and eventually ended with My Darling My Hamburger -- not a sequel but it had some of the same characters.
-After completing all of Hinton's works I moved on to other fare.
-(NOTE: When my youngest son was in Middle School, his English teacher made a semester long project to study The Outsiders, he loved the book but in a way I wish he had discovered it on his own.)
+After completing all of Hinton's works, I moved on to other fare.
+(NOTE: When my youngest son was in Middle School, his English teacher made a to study turned The Outsiders into a semester-long project.
+He loved the book, but in a way, I wish he had discovered it on his own.)

 I started reading the book while at Walt Disney World, but only managed read the first chapter.
 That was enough to convince me that the book was one that I should read, all because of one line in the first chapter: "Plans are deliberately indefinite, more to travel than to arrive anywhere."
 That is my idea of the perfect journey.
-I love to travel and discover and I have always found that in the traveling some discoveries are greater than upon reaching the destination.
+I love to travel and discover, and I have always found that in the traveling some discoveries are more significant than reaching the destination.

 NOTE: As I proof-read this before publishing it, it occurred to me that the actual first book I ever read was Green Eggs and Ham by Dr. Seuss.
-Upon contemplation of that fact, I realize that I did walk away with part of the philosophy that can be found in Seuss' words.
-Throughout life I have found that I do like them here or there, in fact I like them most anywhere.
+Upon contemplation, I realize that I did walk away with a piece philosophy that can be found in Seuss' words.
+Throughout life, I have found that I do like them here or there, in fact, I like them most anywhere.
 Yes, Sam I Am, -- I do like green eggs and ham.